 On July 6, 2022, we announced that the FDA placed a clinical hold on our Phase 2/3 ReMEDy2 trial studying the use of DM199 to treat AIS patients.
 The clinical hold was issued following the Company voluntarily pausing patient enrollment in the trial to investigate three unexpected instances of clinically significant hypotension (low blood pressure) occurring shortly after initiation of the intravenous (IV) dose of DM199.
-It may take a considerable period of time, the length of which is not certain at this time, and expense for us to fully address the FDA's concerns.
+On September 16, 2022, we submitted to the FDA our analysis of the events leading to and causing the hypotension, proposed protocol modifications to address the mitigation of these events, our rationale and supporting non-clinical data that the cause is likely related to switching the type of IV bag used in the prior ReMEDy1 trial, where no hypotensive episodes were reported, versus the current ReMEDy2 trial.
+Following review of this data, the FDA responded to our submission, indicating that it was continuing the clinical hold at this time and requesting an additional in-use in vitro stability study of the IV administration of DM199, which includes the IV tubing and mechanical infusion pump, to further rule out any other cause.
+Although we have begun preparations for these in vitro studies and plan to request a Type A FDA meeting to confirm the study design and obtain additional guidance towards lifting the clinical hold and resuming the ReMEDy2 trial, it may take a considerable period of time, the length of which is not certain at this time, and expense for us to fully address the FDA's concerns.
 Although we believe that these adverse hypotension events likely resulted from a changing to a new formulation of IV bag in the ReMEDy2 trial, as compared to the IV bag used in the ReMEDy1 trial, it is possible that our belief may be incorrect.
-In addition, our intent to propose modifications to the protocol for our ReMEDy2 trial to decrease the dose to be comparable to the dose that was well tolerated in the 46 patients in the previous ReMEDy1 trial may not sufficiently mitigate the risk of future hypotension events or resolve the issues raised in our clinical hold letter from the FDA.
-Therefore, there is no assurance that our belief as to the cause of the hypotension events or our response to prevent future events is correct, such that we would be able to convince the FDA to lift the clinical hold.
-There is also no assurance that we will be able to fully respond to the FDA's questions.
-Even if our belief as to the cause of the hypotension events or our response to prevent future events is correct and we are able to fully respond to the FDA's initial questions, the FDA may subsequently make additional requests that we would need to fulfill prior to the lifting of the clinical hold, such as requiring us to complete additional clinical trials or imposing stricter approval conditions than we currently expect for our DM199 product candidate.
-It is possible that we will be unable to fully address the FDA's questions and as a result, the clinical hold may
+In addition, the results of the additional in-use in vitro stability study of the IV administration of DM199 may not indicate a sufficient mitigation of the risk of future hypotension events or resolve the issues raised in the FDA's correspondence with us.
+Therefore, there is no assurance that our belief as to the cause of the hypotension events or our response to prevent future events is correct, or that we will be able to fully respond to the FDA's latest questions sufficiently for the FDA to lift the clinical hold.
+Even if our belief as to the cause of the hypotension events or our response to prevent future events is correct and we are able to fully respond to the FDA's questions, the FDA may subsequently make additional requests that we would need to fulfill prior to the lifting of the clinical hold, such as requiring us to complete additional clinical testing or imposing stricter approval conditions than we recently proposed for our DM199 product candidate.
+It is possible that we will be unable to fully address the FDA's questions and as a result, the clinical hold may never be lifted and we may never be able to resume enrollment in our Phase 2/3 ReMEDy2 trial.
+At this time, the full extent of the hypotension events on our Phase 2/3 ReMEDy2 trial is unclear.